 Do you ever ask yourself, Why can’t I be happy?
 What’s wrong with me?
-I did almost every day, for the better part of a decade.
+I did, almost every day, for the better part of a decade.

 I was a STAHM, a stay-at-home-mother on Manhattan’s Upper East Side, and by so many measures, I was lucky.
-I was able to raise my daughters the best way I knew how, by my flawed but mostly loving hands, 24/7/365.
+I was able to raise my daughters the best way I knew how, by my flawed yet mostly loving hands, 24/7/365.
 I was lucky, because for a lot of women I know, this is not a choice.
 I know, because of where and how I’d grown up.

 Liza is cofounder and director of SAS for Women®.
 A graduate of Fordham University, she holds an MA in education from Columbia University’s Teachers College where she studied gender, diversity and leadership development.
 Trained in transformational coaching with the faculty of Leadership That Works, she is a certified professional coach (CPC) recognized by the International Coach Federation (ICF).
-Divorced and happily single, Liza is the mother to two, amazing and currently self-creating young women.
+Divorced and happily single, Liza is the mother to two, extraordinary and currently self-creating young women.

-To contact Liza, click here.
+To contact and speak with Liza, visit here.